 First of all, check with your maternity care provider about what you can do.
 It’s important to rule out any underlying cause for your lower back pain.
 Simply managing the pain is like putting a bandaid on a wound.
 It won’t address the underlying issues which are causing the pain in the first place.

 - Avoid gaining too much weight when you are pregnant.
-Check with your maternity care provider to see what your BMI is and aim not to gain more than around 10-12 kgs through your entire pregnancy.
+Check with your maternity care provider to see what your BMI is and aim to not gain more than around 10-12 kgs through your entire pregnancy.

 - Adopt a tall, erect posture when standing, walking and sitting.
 Imagine a torch beam in the centre of your chest between your breasts which is shining a light ahead of you, rather than down at the ground.